wp-plugins/wordpress-sphinx-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==
+= 3.3.1 =
+ * Fixed bug in search term escaping
+ * Fixed bug in redirect for friendly URLs

 = 3.3.0 =
  * Added friendly URLs support
  * Added ability to enable/disable friendly urls in Top/Related and Latest search terms widgets